arewhyaeenn/OOP_JAVA_FUNDAMENTALS/README.md

 # Lab Assignment

-The lab assignment below consists of a sequence of tasks.
-In each task, you will create or complete a program to meet specifications.
-Your submissions should consist of the completed programs (the .java files) and documentation of each program, describing what the program does, providing test runs (i.e. the console, copy-pasted) demonstrating its functionality, and commenting on any known issues with the program that you haven't fixed.
-Your documentation should be in a markdown file (you should learn markdown, check out the [MacDown](https://macdown.uranusjr.com) editor if you're on MacOS) or a text file if you want me to think you're lazy.

 ## Task 1

 Use the program below as a starting point.
 Below each commented instruction, write a corresponding statement that does what the comment describes.
 After each step, you should print out a message stating any variables that have changed with their new values.